brikis98/yevgeniy-brikman-homepage/_posts/2023-04-13-the-new-one-minute-manager.md

 1. Check that the goal is clear.
 If it isn't, take responsibility for that, and clarify the goal.
 2. If the goal was clear and something went wrong, redirect as soon as possible.
-3. Confirm the facts first and review the mistake together‚Äîbe specific.
+3. Confirm the facts first and review the mistake together—be specific.
 4. Express how you feel about the mistake and its impact on results.
 5. Pause for a moment to allow them to feel concerned about what they've done.
 6. Tell them they are better than their mistake, you think well of them as a person, and don't expect a repeat.